 2. Effect of weight on the force of friction.

 Place block A on top of block B and repeat step 1.4 five times taking the average value.
-By what factor did the frictional force increase/decrease?
+Calculate the factor by which the frictional force increased/decreased.

 Place block B on top of block A and repeat step 1.4 five times taking the average value.
-By what factor did the frictional force increase/decrease?
+Calculate the factor by which the frictional force increased/decreased.

 3. Effect of surface area on force of friction.

 Turn block A onto the side that has a smaller surface area.
-This is the side where .only the edges touch the table Measure the force of friction and compare it to the measured value in step 1.2.
-By what factor did the force of friction increase or decrease?
+This is the side where the middle has been cut out and only the edges touch the table.
+Measure the force of friction and compare it to the measured value in step 1.2.
+Calculate the factor by which the frictional force increased/decreased.

 4. Angle of repose.

-The angle of repose is the point at which the force of gravity on an object overcomes the static friction force and the object begins to slide down an inclined plane.

 Place block A on the adjustable incline plane starting at an angle of 0 degrees.
 Raise the angle slowly until the block begins to slide.
 Using a protractor measure the angle of repose and then calculate the force of static friction just before the block began to slide.
 Do this five times and record the average values.